gohugoio/hugo/content/en/troubleshooting/faq.md

 ## I can't see my content!

-Is your markdown file [in draft mode](https://gohugo.io/content-management/front-matter/#front-matter-variables)?
+Is your Markdown file [in draft mode](https://gohugo.io/content-management/front-matter/#front-matter-variables)?
 When testing, run `hugo server` with the `-D` or `--buildDrafts` [switch](https://gohugo.io/getting-started/usage/#draft-future-and-expired-content).

-Is your markdown file part of a [leaf bundle](/content-management/page-bundles/)?
-If there is an `index.md` file in the same or any parent directory then other markdown files will not be rendered as individual pages.
+Is your Markdown file part of a [leaf bundle](/content-management/page-bundles/)?
+If there is an `index.md` file in the same or any parent directory then other Markdown files will not be rendered as individual pages.

 ## Can I set configuration variables via OS environment?